jw-1ns/eas/docs/DESIGNV2.md

    3. User Authorizes and purchases the domain using the 1ns contracts deployed via ens-deployer [^9].
 2. Activate Email Alias Service by setting a forwarding email address (e.g., mr.robot@gmail.com)
    1. User interacts with EAS Frontend[^6]
-   2. EAS Frontend calls an DEES API which interacts with the DEES Maddy sender /recepient rewriting(DMSR) custom developed module [^74] or alternatively interacts with the server EAS server[^6].
+   2. EAS Frontend calls interacts directly with `EAS.sol` checking the signer of the alias update transaction is the owner of the domain and updating alias information in EASConfig . *Note: An alternate approach is the front-end calls a DEES API which interacts with the DEES Maddy sender /recipient rewriting(DMSR) custom developed module [^74] or alternatively interacts with the server EAS server[^6].*
-   3. MSR Module interacts with go-1ns [^10] to update the EAS Contract[^6] in the Web3 Backend.
+   3. If using a go-enabled api server the MSR Module interacts with go-1ns [^10] to update the EAS Contract[^6] setting alias information in the Web3 Backend.
 3. Done!
 Now you can receive emails at hello@fsociety.country.
 All emails will be secretly forwarded to mr.robot@gmail.com6
    1. An email is sent to hello@fsociety.country.
-   2. DEES SMTP Server Receives the email and processes it via the SMTP Pipeline [^73] which updates the recipient via DEES Maddy sender /recepient rewriting(DMSR) custom developed module [^74] and then forwards the email
+   2. DEES SMTP Server Receives acts as the MX server to forward the email and processes it via the SMTP Pipeline [^73] which updates the recipient via DEES Maddy sender /recepient rewriting(DMSR) custom developed module [^74] and then forwards the email.

 **Infrastructure Components and Development Tasks**